BitByte-TPC/first-bit/README.md

 <img align="right" width="450" src="assets/git-status2.png" alt="git status" />

-Execute `git status` again to check that your changes are ready to be committed.
+Execute `git status` again to check that your changes are in staging area and thus, ready to be committed.

 Now commit those changes using the `git commit` command:
 ```
 git commit -m "Add this-is-you.json"
 ```
+where `Add this-is-you.json` is the small message you are attaching with your commit.

+Congrats!!
+You changes are successfully committed now and you've made a new version out of your changes. :tada: :tada:

 ## Push changes to GitHub